Towards Rationality in Language and Multimodal Agents: A Survey: Towards Rationality in Agents

-Recent work has also explored applying expected utility theory \cite{von2007theory} to improve the decision-making capabilities of language models.
-For example, DeLLMa~\cite{liu2024dellma} decomposes complex decision problems into subtasks, assigns utilities to different outcomes, and selects actions that maximize expected utility.
+Recent work also explores the expected utility theory (EUT) \cite{von2007theory} to improve the decision-making capabilities of language models.
+EUT provides a formal framework to quantify preferences by assigning utility values to outcomes and calculating the expected utility based on the weighting probability of each outcome’s occurrence.
+For example, DeLLMa~\cite{liu2024dellma} applies this approach by decomposing complex decision problems into subtasks, assigns utilities to different outcomes, and selects actions that maximize expected utility.

+\citet{angelopoulos2022conformal} introduces a conformal risk control framework that ensures the expected loss, under any non-increasing loss function, remains bounded by a predefined threshold $\alpha$.
+This framework has been adapted to control a wide range of metrics, including factuality, false discovery rate, and hallucination frequency \cite{mohri2024language, cherian2024large, kumar2023conformal, wang2024conu, yadkori2024mitigating, overman2024aligning, gui2024conformal}.